Referral Program Optimization

 Recurring percentage discounts are also a great reward to offer Referrers who are on a subscription where they can refer people to reduce their monthly bill.

-Everyone likes giftcards as people can use them at their favourite retailer.
+Everyone likes giftcards as people can use them to purchase a product of their choice from their favourite retailer.
 Giftcards are a great way to give out a reward that speaks to a wide range of types of people.

 Giftcards are particularly great as a reward to give out to Referrers in a B2B referral programs.
 A user is much more likely to make a referral if they will personally get a giftcard rather than saving on their company's monthly subscription.